All Episodes

 He knows that this wide mandate of Rosenstein basically, if your dog pooped on the sidewalk, they'd be able to, you know, bring it under the cover of the special counsel investigation.

-And he knows it and he's sick of it, and he sees it for what it is.
+And he knows it, and he's sick of it, and he sees it for what it is.

-But because he has has to follow the law, that's the only reason why he did it and allowed it.
+But because he has to follow the law, that's the only reason why he did it and allowed it.

 By the way, the president wants to create an Arab NATO against Iran.

-Iran needs that's already happening.
+Iran needs, that's already happening.

 You got this alliance with Jordan and Egypt and the Saudis and the Israelis and America and the Emirates.